Transfer news: Mauro Icardi to miss Inter's pre-season tour as he leaves training camp amid exit rumours | Goal.com

 Sources have told Goal that for Maurizio Sarri's side to potentially make a move for Icardi, Mandzukic, who only signed a new two-year contract with the club back in April, and Higuain would likely both need to be moved on.

-Despite Juve not currently being interested, with Icardi now returning to Milan it would appear there will be the opportunity to negotiate a potential exit from San Siro.
+Despite Juve not currently being interested, Icardi's return to Milan would appear to provide the opportunity to negotiate a potential exit from San Siro.

+An Inter statement read: "Icardi will return to Milan from the Lugano training camp today.
+The club and the Argentine striker have made this decision by mutual agreement.

+"Icardi will continue on his path of athletic reconditioning in the coming days but will not take part in the summer tour in Asia."

-Napoli are another side who have been linked with a move for the striker, although the club's president Aurelio De Laurentiis claimed that reports of a meeting with his agent and wife Wanda Nara were "colossal, enormous stupidity."
+Napoli are another side who have been linked with a move for the striker, although the club's president Aurelio De Laurentiis labelled reports of a meeting with his agent and wife Wanda Nara "colossal, enormous stupidity."

 La Liga giants Real Madrid have long been suggested as a potentially interested party, although Icardi's preference is to remain in Italy and it would seem unlikely Zinedine Zidane's side would make a move given their huge spending already this summer.

-Despite Icardi's reluctance to move abroad, Icardi does still have a €110 million (£98m/$125m) release clause that only applies to clubs from outside of Serie A.
+Despite Icardi's reluctance to move abroad, he does still have a €110 million (£98m/$125m) release clause that only applies to clubs from outside of Serie A.

-Roma, meanwhile, would likely be interested in bringing in the 26-year-old, although the player is put off by the fact they won't be taking part in the Champions League next season.
+Roma, meanwhile, would likely be interested in bringing in Icardi, although the player is put off by the fact they won't be taking part in the Champions League next season.

 The former Sampdoria striker, who joined Inter in 2013, has not been far from controversy during his time at San Siro and he was stripped of the captaincy earlier in 2019.